mattzhao-R/RA-Fouirnaies/README.md

 #### Linktable Output

-The final output contains the VoteSmart organization name and id and the corresponding FollowTheMoney name and id.
-If the query was unsuccessful, the entries for FollowTheMoney will be "TimeoutException".
+The final output (final_draft_table.csv) contains the VoteSmart organization name and id and the corresponding FollowTheMoney name and id.
+For each VoteSmart organization, if the query was unsuccessful, the entries for FollowTheMoney will be "TimeoutException".
 If the query was successful but the results table was empty, indicating that the organization is not in FollowTheMoney's database, the entries will be "ResultsEmpty".

 ### Scraping Candidate Biographies